oddbird/oddleventy/content/talks/containers.md

 ---
 title: CSS Containers, What Do They Know?
-sub: A deep-dive introduction to CSS Container Queries
+sub: A deep-dive introduction to CSS container queries
 author: miriam
-date: 2023-01-17
+date: 2023-01-24
 image:
   src: talks/mudturtles.jpg
   alt: |